-Osaka Castle, like many old Japanese castles and temples, has been damaged and rebuilt several times throughout its history and is actually one of only a dozen extant castles left in Japan nowadays.
-Osaka Castle was founded in 1583 on the grounds of an old temple complex by Hideyoshi Toyotomi and later was fall under the rule of Tokugawa Shogunate.
-The current castle was rebuilt only in 1931 after it was badly damaged during a war between the Toyotomi and Tokugawa families.
+Osaka Castle, like many old Japanese castles and temples, has been damaged and rebuilt several times throughout its history, and is actually one of the finest castles left in Japan nowadays.
+Osaka Castle was founded in 1583, but was rebuilt in 1931.
 Its top floor offers splendid views of the city.
-Parts of the Osaka Castle’s attractions are the original moats and massive defensive stone walls which surround the castle and the beautiful golden rooftop dolphins can be seen from a distance.
-Every spring, travelers from near and far visit this sight to admire the beautiful cherry blossoms as well as for the vividly coloured leaves in autumn.
-The castle’s museum located inside the main building has a massive collection of about 10,000 historical items such as swords, armour, portraits, lacquerware, multi-coloured woodblock prints and folding screens.
-The large museum is spread out from the second to the eighth floor.
-You might want to allow a bit of time to explore it all.
+Every spring, travellers from near and far visit the castle grounds to admire the beautiful cherry blossoms as well as for the vividly coloured leaves in autumn.
+The castle’s museum, located inside the main building, has a massive collection of about 10,000 historical items such as swords, armour, portraits, lacquerware, multi-coloured woodblock prints and folding screens.

-This famous landmark is the most well known commercial district in Osaka.
+This famous landmark is the most well-known commercial district in Osaka.
 It features countless shops, restaurants and entertainment centres.
-Many Japanese tourists go there at nighttime mainly for the food as well as having a look at the popular ‘Glico Man’ (Glico is one of the biggest Japanese snack companies) which is a large neon advertising sign in Dotonbori, as well as other flashing adverting signboards.
+Many tourists come here at night, mainly for the food, and to grab a few photos in front of the popular ‘Glico Man’ (Glico is one of the biggest Japanese snack companies), a large neon advertising sign in Dotonbori, as well as other flashing adverting signboards.
 You can reach Dotonburi by taking the subway to Namba station.
 It’s just a few minutes’ walk from the station.

 Universal Studios Japan